jlu5/bookmarksync/README.md

 Some alternatives include [xdg-desktop-portal](https://github.com/flatpak/xdg-desktop-portal) to unify dialogs, but its focus is sandboxed apps, and programs outside those don't always support portals in practice.
 On GTK+ based DEs like XFCE and Cinnamon, an easier option may be to use GTK+ dialogs directly in Qt through `QT_QPA_PLATFORMTHEME=gtk2` or [qt5ct](https://sourceforge.net/projects/qt5ct/) (set standard dialogs -> GTK2).

+## CLI mode

+As of v0.3.0 there is support for running sync from the command line: `$ bookmarksync --sync-from {gtk,kde,qt}`.

+Note that this is not truly headless, as BookmarkSync still expects a display to exist.
+If your environment doesn't have one available, you can switch to a dummy display with some QT overrides: `$ QT_QPA_PLATFORMTHEME= QT_QPA_PLATFORM=offscreen ./bookmarksync <args>`

 ## Distribution packages

 You can find bookmarksync in: